 The Safety and Justice Challenge (SJC) represents a major investment by the John D. and Catherine T. MacArthur Foundation to change the way America thinks about and uses jails.

-Sites receive funding and expert technical assistance to advance criminal justice system improvements, reduce racial and ethnic disparities, and strengthen community engagement.
+Sites receive funding and expert technical assistance to advance criminal legal system improvements, reduce racial and ethnic disparities, and strengthen community engagement.